 Let them earn a supplement

 Regardless of their age, one of the most important lessons you can instill in children is that money is a limited resource.
-Read also : What to do with your 401(k), how to invest it.
+Read also : Opening Roth IRAs For Your Children.
 When they have to work for their money – as you probably do – they will learn to use it more carefully.

 Many parents have a habit of providing their children with a weekly allowance, which in itself can help teach budget skills.
 It would be even better to make them earn that money by doing household chores.
 Withdrawing the mental connection between income and personal effort will be something that will bring big dividends when they grow up and fly.